 You can provide school supplies to tangibly encourage a child in their studies.

-We also engage local volunteers.
-They come from all walks of life, including churches, schools, corporations, and special-needs student groups.
-They are essential to our ministry’s impact.
-Last year, more than 5,200 people gave almost 62,000 hours of their time.
-This saved World Vision nearly $1.5 million in labor costs, which allowed us to invest more in the ministry to help the most vulnerable in America.
+Volunteers are essential to the impact of our programs.
+They come from all walks of life, including churches, schools, corporations, and groups of students with disabilities.
+During the height of the COVID-19 pandemic, volunteer hours took a hit, but they returned to pre-pandemic numbers in 2023, when 6,075 people donated 50,835 hours of their time.
+This saved World Vision more than $1.6 million in labor costs, which allowed us to invest more in programs to help vulnerable people in the U.S.

 Learn more about how you can get involved with us through volunteering.

-Laura Reinhardt and Sevil Omer of World Vision’s U.S. staff contributed to this article.
+Laura Reinhardt and Amy Van Drunen of World Vision’s U.S. staff contributed to this article.